DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/basic-usage.md

 </Grid>
 ```

 Pay attention that the `TableHeaderRow` plugin should follow the `TableView` one.
+See the [Plugin Order](plugin-overview.md#plugin-order) article for details.

 .embedded-demo(basic/basic)

 ## Appearance Customization

+The Grid's visualization plugins provide rich API for appearance customization.
+Most common customization scenarios are described below.

 The `TableView` plugin enables you to customize table cell appearance using the `tableCellTemplate` property.
 For instance, you can implement conditional cell formatting as demonstrated in the following example.

+Note that you can pass **undefined** to the `tableCellTemplate` property to restore the default template.

 .embedded-demo(basic/table-cell-template)